Explore Weir Farm: A National Park for Art

 Photo by Rene Cizio

-It’s the only national park for art where you can explore art showcases and expect to see artists outside painting en plein air.
+It’s the only national park for art where you can explore art showcases and expect to see artists outside painting en plein air (in the open air).

 If Weir Farm sounds familiar, it should.
 In 2020, the United States Mint created the Weir Farm National Historic Site Quarter as one of the America the Beautiful Quarters.
 It pictures a painter at an easel on the historic farm.